BoiMat/SwhisperX/README.md

 # SwhisperX
-Repository container the code for finetuning and inference of the SwisperX model
+Repository containing the code for finetuning and inference of the SwisperX model